Jellevanderwerff/thebeat/docs/source/index.rst

 and all package contents can be found under :ref:`API reference`.
 There, each function is described in detail.

+.. grid:: 2

+    .. grid-item-card::  :material-regular:`download;1.5em` Installation
+        :link: Installation
+        :link-type: any

+        Here you can find instructions on how to install *thebeat*.

+    .. grid-item-card::  :material-regular:`start;1.5em` Getting started
+        :link: getting-started
+        :link-type: any

+        Start using *thebeat* right away with an easy example and a short explanation of how the package works.

+.. grid:: 2

+    .. grid-item-card::  :material-regular:`functions;1.5em` Functions lookup table
+        :link: lookup-table
+        :link-type: ref

+        Click here to see an overview of functionality included in *thebeat* with links to examples and documentation.

+    .. grid-item-card::  :material-regular:`api;1.5em` API reference
+        :link: api-reference
+        :link-type: any

+        Here you can find detailed descriptions and examples of everything included in *thebeat*.

 .. toctree::
     :hidden: